mzmine/mzmine_documentation/docs/module_docs/id_ion_networking/metacorr/metacorr.md

 #### RT tolerance

-First filter that only checks features that fall within the same retention time window.
-Should be strict (~FWHM / 3) when correlation grouping is disabled.
-With correlation grouping as a strict filter, the RT tolerance can be wider.
+First filter: only feature pairs within this retention time window are considered for grouping.
+Use a narrow tolerance (~FWHM / 3) when feature shape correlation is disabled.
+With shape correlation enabled as a strict secondary filter, the RT tolerance can be wider.

-#### Min height
+#### Minimum feature height

-Minimum height of features to consider.
-Leave at 0 to use all features that passed the feature detection workflow criteria.
+Minimum peak height for a feature to be included in the grouping.
+Leave at 0 to include all features that passed the detection workflow.
+Useful to exclude weak gap-filled features from driving grouping decisions.

-#### Intensity correlation threshold
+#### Intensity threshold for correlation

-Minimum intensity of data points in a feature to compare during feature shape Pearson correlation.
-All data points below this value are disregarded.
-Leave at 0 to use the noise levels set in the mass detection steps.
+Data points below this absolute intensity are excluded before computing feature shape Pearson correlation.
+Leave at 0 to use the noise level from the mass detection step.

-#### Sample set _(optional)_
-Grouping of samples, only when using _Min samples filter_.
-Needs project metadata to be set.

 #### Min samples filter

-Only group features if they were detected in a minimum number of samples (absolute and relative minimum).
-Values are provided for
+Only group a feature pair if both features are detected in a sufficient number of samples.
+Sub-parameters:

-- _Min samples in all_ (all samples) and
+- **Min samples in all** — minimum detections across all samples.
-- _Min samples in group_ (for groups from _Sample set_ parameter)
+- **Min samples in group** — minimum detections within any one sample group (requires project metadata).
-- _Min %-intensity overlap_ defines the percentage of intensity (sum of data point intensity) of the lower abundant feature needs to fall within the RT range of the larger feature
+- **Min % intensity overlap** — the lower-intensity feature must have at least this fraction of its total signal intensity fall within the RT range of the higher-intensity feature.
+Skipped automatically for datasets with ≥ the threshold set in **Advanced parameters**.
-- _Exclude estimated features (gap-filled)_ excludes gap-filled features from the comparison
+- **Exclude estimated features (gap-filled)** — gap-filled features do not count towards the minimum sample requirement.

-#### Correlation grouping _(optional)_
+#### Feature shape correlation _(Optional, enabled by default)_

-Applies a feature shape correlation filter in retention time dimension.
+Applies a within-sample Pearson correlation filter on the chromatographic peak shapes.

 !!! warning

-    Only use when having enough data points, i.e., 5 data points total and 2 on each side of the apex.
-Otherwise, use feature height correlation and a more narrow RT tolerance
+    Requires sufficient data points: at least 5 total with ≥ 2 on each side of the apex.

-**Parameters:**
+    For sparse chromatograms, disable this and rely on RT tolerance and feature height correlation.

+Sub-parameters:

-- _Min data points_: Minimum number of correlated data points
+- **Min data points** — minimum number of scan-level data points used for the correlation.
-- _Min data points on edge_: Minimum number of points on each sides of the apex
+- **Min data points on edge** — minimum points required on each side of the apex.
-- _Measure_: Similarity measure (default: Pearson)
+- **Measure** — similarity measure (default: Pearson).
-- _Min feature shape correlation_: Minimum similarity of two features (within the same sample) to be grouped.
-Pearson _r_=85% is default.
+- **Min feature shape correlation** — minimum Pearson _r_ to accept a grouping within a sample.
+  Default: 0.85.
-- _Min total correlation (optional)_: Minimum similarity when taking all the data points from all samples into account
+- **Min total correlation** _(optional)_ — minimum Pearson _r_ computed over all data points from all samples combined.

-#### Feature height correlation
+#### Feature height correlation _(Optional, enabled by default)_

-Applies a correlation filter by taking all the feature heights across samples for feature pairs.
+Applies a cross-sample correlation filter using peak heights.
+Each feature pair is evaluated by correlating their heights (one value per sample) across the sample set.

 !!! warning

-    Only applicable if the heights are comparable across samples: Similar matrix and ionization conditions
+    Only meaningful when signal intensities are comparable across samples (similar matrix and ionization conditions).
+Not suitable for studies with large systematic intensity differences between samples.

-**Parameters:**
+Sub-parameters:

-- _Min data points_: Minimum number of correlated data points (samples)
+- **Min data points** — minimum number of samples with detections in both features.
-- _Measure_: Similarity measure (default: Pearson)
+- **Measure** — similarity measure (default: Pearson).
-- _Min correlation_: Minimum similarity
+- **Min correlation** — minimum Pearson _r_ to accept a grouping.

-#### Suffix (or auto) _(optional)_
+#### Suffix (or auto) _(Optional)_

-Add a suffix to the feature list or just use an automatically generated suffix based on the parameters.
+Custom suffix appended to the output feature list name.
+Deselect to generate an automatic suffix based on the active parameters.

+#### Original feature list

+Determines what happens to the input feature list:

+- **Keep** _(default)_ — the original list is retained and a new grouped copy is created.
+- **Remove** — the original list is removed after processing.
+- **Process in place** — the original list is modified directly.

+#### Advanced parameters _(Optional, expanded by default)_

+##### Keep extended stats

+When enabled, additional per-correlation statistics are stored with every grouping result.
+Required by some visualization modules that display correlation details.
+Disabled by default to conserve memory.

+##### Simplify for ≥ samples

+For datasets with at least this many samples, the **Min % intensity overlap** check is skipped to improve performance.
+Default: 250 samples.

 {{ git_page_authors }}